copa1079/GEOL5700_final_scripts/README.md

 # geoscience-modeling

-This repository contains only MATLAB (.m) csripts for the GEOL5700 class.
-Other PYTHON (.py) scripts can be found in my other repo: geoscience-modeling.py.
+This repository contains mostly MATLAB (.m) scripts for the GEOL5700 class.
+There are a few PYTHON (.py) scripts that I attempted, and do not nessecarily work.
+Enjoy!